 Faculty shall establish their own attendance policies for courses taught by them, subject to the following limitations:

-- As a minimum, a student shall be allowed without penalty (beyond the possible loss of credit for missed or late work) at least as many absences per semester as the number of times the class meets per week.
+5. As a minimum, a student shall be allowed without penalty (beyond the possible loss of credit for missed or late work) at least as many absences per semester as the number of times the class meets per week.
+This threshold of a week’s worth of absences without penalty shall be regarded as a part of—not in addition to—any excused absences for varsity athletic events, class field trips, or illness.
+At the instructor’s discretion, absences beyond those specified above may be penalized.

-- Notwithstanding, when a student persistently neglects class assignments or has excessive absences, the faculty member may request the student withdraw from the class or may notify the student that he or she has been terminated with a grade of F in that particular class.
-A student may not be dropped from a course for missing classes unless the number of absences exceeds twice the number of times the class meets per week.
+6. When a student persistently neglects class assignments or has excessive absences, the faculty member may request that the student withdraw from the class or may notify the student that he or she has been terminated with a grade of F in that particular class.
+A student may not be dropped from a course for missing classes unless the number of UNEXCUSED absences equals or exceeds TWICE the number of times the class meets per week (e.g., SIX absences in a MWF class, or FOUR absences in a TTh class).
 Through the 9th week of the semester, the faculty member may assign a grade of W instead of an F.

-- Faculty members are not permitted to provide make-up opportunities or alter established class schedules for suspended students.
-Where this creates hardship for students they are to be referred to the Dean of Students.
+7. Faculty members are not permitted to provide make-up opportunities or alter established class schedules for suspended students.
+Where this creates hardship for students they are to be referred to the Vice President for Student Life.